AdobeDocs/commerce-frontend-core/src/pages/guide/themes/structure.md

 ---
-group: frontend-developer-guide
-title: Theme structure
+title: Theme Structure | Commerce Frontend Development
-functional_areas:
-  - Frontend
-  - Theme
+description:
 ---

-## What's in this topic
+# Theme structure

 A [design theme](index.md) is an important part of the application.
 This topic describes the file structure of a [theme](https://glossary.magento.com/theme).

-## Theme location
+## Location

 [Storefront](https://glossary.magento.com/storefront) themes are conventionally located under `app/design/frontend/<Vendor>/`.
 Though technically they can reside in other directories.
 For example, built-in themes can be located under `vendor/magento/theme-frontend-<theme_code>` when a instance is deployed from the [Composer](https://glossary.magento.com/composer) repository.